ricardo8aib/terraform-templates/templates/lambda-custom-layer/README.md

 ## Creating the Lambda function

-This function can be created using the make command `make create-lambda-pandas` from the root directory of this repo or by running the following command within this directory:
+This function can be created using the make command `make create-lambda-custom-layer` from the root directory of this repo or by running the following command within this directory:

 ``` bash
 (cd layer; sh get_layer_packages.sh)